opendr-eu/opendr/docs/reference/engine-target.md

   - *dimensions* is expected to be a list of numbers describing the 3D size of an object.
   - *location* is expected to be a list of numbers describing the 3D location of an object.
   - *rotation_y* is expected to be a number describing the rotation of an object along the vertical axis.
+  - *score* is expected to be a number describing the prediction confidence.
 #### kitti()
   Return the annotation in KITTI format.